A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: A Landscape of POI Recommendation Research

-In the context of applying modern deep learning techniques to recommendation problems, it was observed that the excitement for deep learning may have led to some rushed evaluations and a partially limited level of reproducibility, which may have hampered the achievement of true progress to a certain extent \citep{ferraridacrema2020tois}.
-To see if similar problems may appear in POI recommendations, we were paying particular attention to reproducibility aspects when reviewing the technical approaches.
+Available source codes encourage other researchers to replicate, verify and extend existing work, enhancing the credibility and reproducibility of research outcomes.
+Furthermore, in the context of applying modern DL techniques to recommendation problems, it was observed that the excitement for DL may have led to some rushed evaluations and a partially limited level of reproducibility, which may impact the achievement of true progress to a certain extent \citep{ferraridacrema2020tois}.
+To see if similar problems may appear in POI recommendations, we pay particular attention to reproducibility aspects when reviewing the technical approaches.

 The availability of source code in the surveyed studies is depicted in Figure~\ref{code_availibility}.
-A notable observation is that a significant number of papers solely provided pseudocode, which presents a high-level representation of the algorithms or methodologies without offering the actual implementation details; a larger portion of the papers did not include either the source code or pseudocode, thus restricting the ability to replicate and validate the research findings.
-Conversely, only a small proportion of the papers (10\,\%) provided the source code, which contributes to the reproducibility and transparency of the research process.
-The distribution of code availability in the domain of POI recommendation research reflects the varying levels of reproducibility.
-This underscores the significance of promoting the sharing of source code to enhance the credibility and reproducibility of research outcomes.
-The provision of source code empowers other researchers to replicate, verify, and extend existing work, fostering an environment of openness and facilitating scientific progress in the field.
+A notable observation is that 40\,\% of the papers solely provided pseudocode, which presents a high-level representation of the algorithms or methodologies without offering the actual implementation details; 31\,\% of the papers include neither the source code nor pseudocode, thus restricting the ability to replicate and validate the research findings.
+Conversely, only 29\,\% of the papers provided the source code, which contributes to the reproducibility and transparency of the research process.
+In Figure~\ref{code_availibility_year}, we can observe that the proportion of papers providing source code has been on the rise.
+Nevertheless, the low level of code availability in the domain of POI recommendation research reflects the relatively low level of reproducibility.